 Common name: Ungi, Bracket fungi, Yun-Zhi (cloud-like mushroom) in China, Kawaratake (roof tile fungus) in Japan.

-Taste and Texture: Turkey tail mushroom is sweet in nature, mild in taste, widely grown as saprophytes on many deciduous trees (oak, Prunus) and some conifers (fir and pine trees), with basidium mostly appearing on stubs and trunks throughout a year (3).
+Taste and Texture: Turkey tail mushroom is sweet in nature, mild in taste, widely grown as saprophytes on many deciduous trees (oak, Prunus) and some conifers (fir and pine trees), with basidium mostly appearing on stubs and trunks throughout the year (3).

 Nutritional value of Turkey tail mushroom